peter88213/yw2xtg/docs/template/index.md

 [Download the latest release (version 0.99.0)](https://raw.githubusercontent.com/peter88213/yw2xtg/master/dist/yw2xtg_v0.99.0.zip)

 - Unzip the downloaded zipfile "yw2xtg_v0.99.0.zip" into a new folder.
 - Move into this new folder and launch **install.bat**.
-This installs the script for the local user and creates a shortcut on the desktop.
+This installs the script for the local user.
+- Create a shortcut on the desktop when asked.
 - Open "README.md" for usage instructions.

 [Changelog](changelog)